marbl/canu/documentation/source/tutorial.rst

   pick a threshold so as to seed overlaps using this fraction of all kmers in the input.
 In the example above, fraction 0.667 of the k-mers (8/12) will be at or below threshold 2.
 <tag>FrequentMers
-  don't compute frequent kmers, use those listed in this fasta file
+  don't compute frequent kmers, use those listed in this file

 Mhap Overlapper Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~